Alabama’s most illuminating and engaging university and independent scholars educate and entertain as part of AHF’s Road Scholars Speakers Bureau.

 –With the exception of teacher in-services, all Road Scholars programs must be open to and free of charge to the general public.
 School programs aimed primarily at students must be made available to school faculty and administrators, as well as students’ parents or other adult family.

 Step #1 Directly contact the speaker as early as possible to determine his/her availability and to make arrangements for time and place.
 Be sure to confirm audio/visual needs.

-Step #2 Within 4 weeks of the program date, complete the online Road Scholars Request Form and mail your fee/contribution (payable to “Alabama Humanities Foundation”) to Road Scholars Speakers Bureau, Alabama Humanities Foundation, 1100 Ireland Way, Suite #202, Birmingham, AL 35205.
+Step #2 At least 4 weeks prior to the determined program date, complete the online Road Scholars Request Form and mail your fee/contribution (payable to “Alabama Humanities Foundation”) to Road Scholars Speakers Bureau, Alabama Humanities Foundation, 1100 Ireland Way, Suite #202, Birmingham, AL 35205.

 Step #3 AHF will contact you via e-mail to confirm your request.
 Please wait until you receive confirmation from AHF before you publicize your requested program!
 AHF will send promotional materials (via email ).
 Upon receiving your confirmation e-mail, please download and print the Audience and Program Coordinator’s Evaluation Form provided on the website.

 Step #4 Promote the program using the materials AHF sends to your organization.

 Step #5 At least one week before the program date, contact the speaker again to review event details.

 Step #6 At the program, introduce the speaker, acknowledge the AHF, and distribute the audience evaluation forms.
 Collect audience evaluation forms after the conclusion of the program.